chadcampbell/document-manager/README.md

 To get started with this project, you must have the prerequisites installed.
 Once the prerequisites have been installed, you can run the project.
-Each of these steps are covered in the sections listed below.
+These steps, and related information, are covered in the sections listed below.

 - [Prerequisites](#prerequisites)
 - [Running the Project](#running-the-project)